This Quiz Is Designed For:

 - No network restrictions or referral requirements

-- Predictable costs — little to no surprise bills
+- Predictable costs with little to no surprise bills

 - Requires a separate Part D plan for drug coverage

-- Best guaranteed issue rights at 65 — harder to get later
+- Best enrollment rights guaranteed at 65 — harder to get later

-Important: The right choice depends entirely on your doctors, your medications, your health history, and your budget.
+Important: The right choice depends entirely on your doctors, prescriptions, health history, and budget.
 A free review gives you a personalized comparison — not a generic recommendation.

 Cindy Kowalski